fluxninja/aperture/docs/content/faq.md

 ### Does the usage of Aperture entail extra overhead on requests? {#request-overhead}

 While Aperture does add some latency overhead, it's a minimal one.
-Thanks to colocating agents with services, it's a single RPC call within a single node.
+Thanks to colocating Aperture Agents with services, it's a single RPC call within a single node.

 ### If we already have circuit breakers and rate limiting in EnvoyProxy, what are the benefits of using Aperture? {#envoy-rate-limit}